 Two New Investigator Awards were offered for the 2023-2024 award cycle ($135k each).

 Two application tracks were available to choose from:

-- Traditional track: This track is open to proposals focused on any ADRD-related research topic
+- Traditional track: This track was open to proposals focused on any AD/ADRD-related research topic.

-- DEI-focused track: This track is reserved for proposals with a strong DEI and/or health disparities research focus within ADRD (see below for example topics)
+- DEI-focused track: This track was reserved for proposals with a strong DEI and/or health disparities research focus within AD/ADRD

 About the New Investigator Awards

 Successful New Investigator Projects are hypothesis-driven and address a scientific question outright.
 Investigations of reliability or validity or diagnostic/data standardization are also acceptable.

 Research proposals should advance new approaches that have the potential to reveal new biomarkers, disease mechanisms, or novel therapeutic approaches and may be rooted in multiple disciplines, for example, but not necessarily limited to; studies in epidemiology, neurology, psychiatry, gerontology/aging, psychology, imaging/radiology, pharmacology, informatics, and data science.

 The maximum total funding for each project will be $135,000, which is inclusive of any indirect costs.

 - The funding must be spent within two years of the grant being received.